SBN Nourish Nigeria Challenge: NutriPitch 2023

 What do I need for my application?

-- Be prepared and available for your interview session (physically if based in Lagos or virtually if based outside Lagos)
+- Be prepared and available for your interview session (virtually)

 - You will be required to present supporting documents if shortlisted.

-Can I make changes in my application after I have submitted it or can I do a fresh application instead?
+Can I make changes to my application after submitting it, or can I make a fresh one instead?

-No, once you have submitted it is final and you will not be able edit the application.
+No, once you have submitted it, it is final, and you cannot edit the application.
 Also, multiple entries will be disqualified.
-So we encourage you to verify your application carefully before submitting.
+So, we encourage you to verify your application carefully before submitting it.

-How will I know if my application is accepted for participation in the programme?
+How will I know if my application is accepted for participation in the program?